-In Part II of Insider Secrets to Hydraulics, I outline a logical approach to hydraulic troubleshooting that begins with checking and eliminating the easy things first.
+In The Hydraulic Troubleshooting Handbook, I outline a logical approach to hydraulic troubleshooting that begins with checking and eliminating the easy things first.
 The benefits of this approach are clearly illustrated by a troubleshooting situation I was involved in recently.

 The machine in question had a complex hydraulic system, the heart of which comprised two engines driving ten hydraulic pumps.
 Six of the pumps were variable displacement pumps and four of these had electronic horsepower control.